smhi-met/diffusion-interpolation/README.md

 `hydra_args` are optional.

-in commands `bash` may  need tp be repaced by `srun` for interatice environments.
+in commands `bash` may  need tp be repaced by `srun` for interactive environments.
 ### MeluXina
 ```bash